anshika42/GooglrDocsClone/README.md

-# GoogleDocsClone
+GoogleDocsClone

 ## Implementation

 - Set Document Favourite/Unfavourite by clicking on star.
-- Increase/Decrease Font Size using Toolbar
+- Increase/Decrease Font Size using Toolbar.
 - Copy Document Link when clicked on share.
 - Select Toolbar Icons on clicked
 - Hover Effect on Each Toolbar Icon & App shortcuts